cemlyn007/gpbo/README.md

 # Installation
 Requires Python 3.12 or above.
+Would recommend JAX 0.4.17 because 0.4.18 to 0.4.23 appears to sometimes yield CUDA internal errors randomly at runtime.
 ## User
 ### Internet
 ```